EnricoDungca/BHMS/How to/Readme.md

 # How to Setup and Deploy

+### how to setup

 1.  **_Setup Database and desktop Application:_**

     - Clone Github Repositoty From CMD/Terminal:

       1. Open terminal or cmd
-      2. Choose directory where you want to clone repository
+      2. choose directory where you want to clone the repository and
-      3. Type This ""
+      3. Type This: gh repo clone EnricoDungca/BHMSapp

     - import ".spl" file to localhost/phpmyadmin:

-      1. Download Xampp
+      1. Download Xampp.
-      2. Open Xampp and start Apache and MySql
+      2.  after download Open Xampp and start Apache and MySql
       3. And go to browser type "http://localhost/phpmyadmin/index.php" or open xamp and click "Admin" on MySql.
-      4. Look for "Import" and "Choose File" after choosing a file click "Go".
+      4. After opening look for "Import" and "Choose File" choose the .spl file that you cloned earlier click "Go".

-2.  **_Deployment_**

-    -